Report on Government Services 2023

 Government expenditure in the sector

-Total Australian, State and Territory government recurrent expenditure for social housing and specialist homelessness services was $5.7 billion in 2020‑21 (tables 18A.1 and 19A.1), around 1.9 per cent of total government expenditure on services covered in this Report.
-The Australian Government share of this expenditure was $1.7 billion in 2020‑21 (table GA.1).
-Social housing services accounted for $4.5 billion (table 18A.1) and specialist homelessness services for $1.2 billion (table 19A.1).
+Total Australian, State and Territory government recurrent expenditure for social housing and specialist homelessness services was $5.9 billion in 2021‑22 (tables 18A.1 and 19A.1), an increase of 1.9 per cent from 2020-21.
+For the 2020-21 financial year (the most recent financial year for which data are available across all sections), this represented around 1.8 per cent of total government expenditure covered in this Report.
+The Australian Government share of this expenditure was $1.7 billion in 2021‑22 (table GA.1).
+Social housing services accounted for $4.6 billion (table 18A.1) and specialist homelessness services for $1.3 billion (table 19A.1).

-Australian Government expenditure on Commonwealth Rent Assistance (CRA)2 — the largest government private rental assistance program — was $5.3 billion in 2020‑21 (table GA.5).
+Australian Government expenditure on Commonwealth Rent Assistance (CRA)2 — the largest government private rental assistance program — was $4.9 billion in 2021‑22, down from a 5 year high of $5.5 billion in 2020-21 (table GA.5).

 Flows in the sector